0x01af/cloudia-4man/README.md

 ## Functionality

-### New infrastructure component
+### New environment
-1. Define a new infrastructure component based on the template in folder /inventory
+1. Define a new environment based on the template in folder /inventory
    1. copy the folder /0-template and name it using your environment name.
    2. describe your environment within file environment.yaml
+   3. configure your components by variables under group_vars and host_vars
 2. Run Orchestration Service shell script cloudia-4man.sh
    1. Orchestration Service detects new infrastructure component, asks about any special parameters like one-time-passwords, or similar, run provisioning service, and start configuration & deployment management.